Updated: April 4th, 2019

 Here are some of the reasons why these appliances overheat:

-It would sound ironic that a washing machine overheats when there’s a constant inflow of water.
+It would sound ironic that you have a washing machine overheating issue when there’s a constant inflow of water.
 Then again heat is generated and must be vented out safely, especially in terms of the dryer.
-Here are some of the reasons why your washing machine or dryer could overheat:
+Here are some of the reasons why your washing machine or clothes dryer is overheating:

-This is the most common reason why your washer is overheating.
+This is the most common reason why your washing machine is overheating.
 Due to clogging or blockage of your dryer’s internal ducts, there is no smooth outflow of the generated hot air.
-If it is not cleaned regularly, the internal ducts turn into a hotbox which sends the hot air back to the drum.
+The dryer overheats, if it is not cleaned regularly, the internal ducts turn into a hotbox which sends the hot air back to the drum.
 Hot air trapped inside your washer’s drum can make your whole appliance catch on fire.

 The same goes for your lint filter as well.
 A large build-up of lint also affects the air flow of your washer.
 In terms of removal of lint, it is advised to use a vacuum cleaner with a wand attachment to remove it.

 In addition, you should also observe the ductwork of your appliance to see if there is appropriate air flow.
 You can do this by running your hand over the airflow.
 If the vent is blocked you will find that there is little or no air coming out of the vent.